 There are many types of performance testing, but most performance test cases focus on evaluating processing and data transfer speeds (throughput), bandwidth usage, maximum concurrent usage and transactions, memory utilization, response times, and many other performance-related metrics.
 These are all factors that impact the quality of the user experience.
 Depending on your needs, you might consider executing one or multiple types of performance tests.

-Ideally, performance tests are executed throughout the software development lifecycle.
+Ideally, performance tests are executed throughout the software development lifecycle, starting in the pull request stage.
 By identifying issues earlier in development, you can resolve them significantly faster, avoid project delays, and potentially steer clear of production performance issues that can impact the business.

 What Are the Types of Performance Testing?